-- (1) For integrated centers, an overall sign and graphics program shall be provided as part of the development application to ensure that stand-alone signs are consolidated and that signs complement the character of the neighborhood. - (2) Monument signs are preferred rather than freestanding signs.
-[Ord.
-5556, 2/21/03]
+- (1) For integrated centers, an overall sign and graphics program shall be provided as part of the development application to ensure that stand-alone signs are consolidated and that signs complement the character of the neighborhood. - (2) Monument signs which are visible at the street and pedestrian level are preferred to rather than freestanding signs.

-SUPPLEMENTAL RESIDENTIAL DESIGN STANDARDS IN VILLAGE CENTERS
+SUPPLEMENTAL RESIDENTIAL DESIGN STANDARDS IN VILLAGE CENTERS AND CLIMATE FRIENDLY AREAS

-- 8.480 Applicability.
-These standards apply to residential development in mixed-use and residential zones within the Village Center Comprehensive Plan designation.
+8.480 Applicability.
+These standards apply to residential development in mixed-use and residential zones within the Village Center Comprehensive Plan designation and in the Climate Friendly Area Overlay Districts.
 They are in addition to the other residential design standards in this article.

-[Ord.
-5556, 2/21/03; Ord.
-5947, 1/1/21; Ord.
-5968, 1/14/22] - 8.485 Purpose.
+8.485 Purpose.
 These provisions are intended to promote the design of an urban environment that is built to human scale and to foster a mixed-use character for village centers with an emphasis on a high-quality pedestrian environment, high-quality and attractive building materials, and architectural details that reduce exterior building mass.

+- In the HD, DMU, LE and CB zones, Aa minimum of 75 percent of a building's exterior shall be surfaced with wood, brick, stucco, stone, cement or fiber cement, masonry, or lap siding.
+In all other zones, at least 50 percent of a building's street-facing and front facades shall be surfaced with wood, brick, stucco, stone, masonry, cement or fiber cement, or synthetic versions of these materials.
 [Ord.
-5947, 1/1/21]

-- A minimum of 75 percent of a building's exterior shall be surfaced with wood, brick, stucco, stone, masonry, or lap siding.
-[Ord.
-5947, 1/1/21] - Rooflines shall incorporate at least one of the following elements: parapets, cornices, gables, dormers, varied roof heights, or top-level balconies.
-[Ord.
-5947, 1/1/21] - (3) All exterior HVAC equipment shall be screened from street-level view. - (4) Creation of alleys is not required as a development standard but is encouraged in order to provide a friendly street frontage and to set driveways and garages in the rear.
-[Ord.
-5947, 1/1/21]
+5947, 1/1/21] - (2) Rooflines shall incorporate at least one of the following elements: parapets, cornices, gables, dormers, varied roof heights, or top-level balconies. - (3) All exterior HVAC equipment shall be screened from street-level view. - (4) Creation of a Alleys, whether public or private, is not required as a development standard but is are required encouraged in order to provide a friendly street frontage and to provide vehicle access to set driveways and garages and parking in the rear.